Hey September Second, you’re lookin’ good today!

 Mix in the refried beans.

-Add the sour cream, cheese, and salsa.
+Add the greek yogurt, cheese, and salsa.
 Stir until combined well.
 Then set aside.

 Next up, grab another skillet, lightly spray with cooking spray, and then plop a tortilla on it.
 Lightly spray the top of tortillas with cooking spray and flip after about 30 seconds.
 These only need to be lightly “fried” because they will get a nice crunch when we pop them in the oven later on.
 Repeat this until you’re out of tortillas.